peterbourgon/peter-bourgon-org/src/go-in-production/index.md

  - Search is powered by Elasticsearch, and Explore is powered by sophisticated machine learning models, but they're integrated with the rest of our infrastructure with Go;
  - Prometheus, an early-stage telemetry system, is pure Go;
  - The stream is currently powered by Cassandra, but we're rolling out a (nearly) pure Go replacement;
- - We're also experimentation with a pure Go implementation of HTTP Live Streaming;
+ - We're also experimenting with a pure Go implementation of HTTP Live Streaming;
  - and many other small product-oriented services.

 These projects have been written by around half a dozen teams, comprised of over a dozen individual SoundCloud gophers, most of whom work with Go full-time.
 After all this time, all of these projects, and among such a heterogeneous mix of engineers, we've evolved a set of best practices for Go in production.
 The lessons we've learned might be useful to other organizations starting to invest heavily in Go.